Writing things down

 Adding damage

 The kick message is nice, but wouldn’t it be better if we could see how much damage we’re doing?
-Let’s head back over to modules/MyGame/actions/damage.lua and make a small change.
+Let’s head to modules/game/actions/damage.lua and make a small change.

 function Damage:perform(level, damage)